-The lawyers of Jebaily Law Firm, P.A., know how slip and falls cause painful injuries.
+The personal injury lawyers of Jebaily Law Firm know how slip and falls cause painful injuries.
 A fractured hip or pelvis, traumatic brain injury or spinal damage from a fall can lead to ongoing medical bills.
 The injury may also keep you out of work for a long time.
 Your life may never be the same.

 If you suffered a slip and fall due to the negligence of a property owner or manager, we will explore all of your legal options.
 You could recover compensation for your injuries and other losses.

 For Over 50 Years, our attorneys have protected the rights of injury victims and their families in Florence and throughout South Carolina.
 We thoroughly investigate each case and work hard to pursue the results our clients deserve.

 A slip and fall case is a type of premises liability claim.
 Our experience in this highly complex area of law can make a difference for you.